line decor

 Where exactly was the Park located and what is on the site today?

 Palisades Amusement Park was located in the towns of Cliffside Park and Fort Lee.
 It sat right on the property line, which intersected the center of the Park.
 To the East of the Park were the Palisades cliffs.
 To the West was Palisades Avenue.
 To the South was Lafayette Avenue.
 And to the North was Route 5.
 Today, high rise condominiums stand on the site.
-Furthest North on the site is the Buckingham; in the center of the property stand the Winston Towers; and furthest South are the Carlyle Towers.
+Farthest North on the site is the Buckingham; in the center of the property stand the Winston Towers; and farthest South are the Carlyle Towers.

 To see an aerial view of the site today, click here.